thanhtantran/rkllama/README.md

 ---

 # New-Version

+**Ollama API Compatibility**: RKLLAMA now implements the Ollama API, allowing you to use existing Ollama clients and tools with RKLLAMA.
+All major endpoints like `/api/chat`, `/api/generate`, and `/api/tags` are supported.

 **Extended Compatibility**: All models, including DeepSeek, Qwen, Llama, and many others, are now fully supported by RKLLAMA.